 Tulip (Virgo) Traits

 If you are a Tulip (or Virgo) you care for others deeply are a perfectionist and can easily save money while others splurge.
 Tulips keep a tidy closet and are never late.
-Tulip children are shy, but can blossom when gving the proper attention.
+Tulip children are shy but can blossom when giving the proper attention.

-Famous Tulips include Ingrid Bergman, Sean Connory, Richard Gere, Gene Kelly, Sophia Loren, Greta Garbo, Otis Redding and Peter Sellers.
+Famous Tulips include Ingrid Bergman, Sean Connery, Richard Gere, Gene Kelly, Sophia Loren, Greta Garbo, Otis Redding, and Peter Sellers.